 Every eCommerce store should have a clear order cancellation policy, saving time and energy for both merchants and customers.

-Our returns management system helps you easily offer your customers the option to cancel orders that have not been fulfilled based on your store’s eCommerce cancellation policy.
+Use a returns management system to easily offer your customers the option to cancel orders that have not been fulfilled based on your store’s eCommerce cancellation policy.